jaaaco/django-metrics-exporter/readme.md

 - Exposes custom Django metrics via a `/metrics` endpoint.
 - Tracks user logins and registrations by default.
+- Reports database statistics, including:
+  - Total size (bytes) of the 10 largest tables.
+  - Index size (bytes) of the 10 largest tables.
+  - Accurate row count of the 10 largest tables.
 - Easily configurable using environment variables.
 - Integrates with existing Prometheus and Grafana setups.